Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: KDE-AIS: Kernel density estimation adaptive importance sampling

 \subsection{Choosing parameters}

-There are parameters that need to be specified in our methodology, including $h$ (kernel bandwidth), $\alpha$ (smoothing exponent), $\eta_n$ (exploration parameter); we now provide some guidelines for choosing them.
+There are several parameters that need to be specified in our methodology, including $h$ (kernel bandwidth), $\alpha$ (smoothing exponent), and $\eta_n$ (exploration parameter); we now provide some guidelines for choosing them.
 The bandwidth parameter of the KDE is chosen according to Silverman's rule of thumb~\cite{silverman1986}.
-Theoretically, the choice of the ``smoothing exponent'' $\alpha$ does not matter; in practice, we recommend a default value of $\alpha = 0.97$ which worked well for all of our experiments.
+Theoretically, the choice of the ``smoothing exponent'' $\alpha$ is insignificant; in practice, we recommend a default value of $\alpha = 0.97$ which worked well for all of our experiments.

 A critical choice is the exploration schedule $\eta_n$.
-We would need $\sum_n\eta_n=\infty$ to ensure $p$ is sampled infinitely often -- this ensures a dense sampling in $\mcl{X}$ asymptotically and avoids pathologies like missing a failure region.
+We need $\sum_n\eta_n=\infty$ to ensure $p$ is sampled infinitely often -- this ensures a dense sampling in $\mcl{X}$ asymptotically and avoids pathologies like missing a failure region.
 We also need $\lim_{n \to 0} \eta_n = 0$ to ensure the density $q_n$ is asymptotically consistent -- this requires annealing $\eta_n$ to $0$.
 Thus, we set the exploration schedule as follows:

 Since $\gamma$ is nonnegative, this sequence converges to $0$; further, $\sum_n n^{-\gamma} = \infty$ (since $\gamma < 1$).
 The constant $c$ impacts convergence and other theoretical guarantees in this approach and thus must be chosen to keep the error, due to the KDE ($q_n$) and the surrogate failure probability ($\pi_n$), under control.
 In other words, $c$ must dominate the maximum of the error due to the KDE and the error due to the surrogate.
 In practice, we set $c=0.3$, which worked well for all the experiments conducted in this manuscript.
 However, the theoretical requirements behind the choice of $c$ are governed by the rate of decay of error in approximating $q^\star$ with $\widehat q_n$ -- this is discussed next.